 - Catch Surf Plank – this topped out list for Best Soft Top Longboards, but is also available in smaller sizes (6′ – 9′).

-Softech Softboards are an Australian company who are established internationally, as another of the big players on foamie scene.
+Softech Softboards are an Australian company who are established internationally, as another of the big players on foam surfboard scene.

-Their current lineup of boards is across two categories:
+Their current lineup of soft surfboards is across two categories:

-Softlite Surfboards, another mainstay of the soft top scene offering some of the best soft boards in Australia.
+Softlite Surfboards, another mainstay of the foam surfboard scene offering some of the best soft boards in Australia.
 These guys have an awesome range of boards that really perform, with some rad colours to boot.

-Like Softech, Softlite has a range of more learner orienated boards, as well as a mid level intermediate to advanced range and a high-performance range called the Mad Labs Series.
+Like Softech, Softlite has a range of more learner orienated foam surfboards, as well as a mid level intermediate to advanced range and a high-performance range called the Mad Labs Series.

 Check out our overview of their board range here.